codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the melons plan a big wedding?
-Because they cantaloupe!
+Whiteboards ... are remarkable.

 ## Daily Trivia

-How long is an IPv6 address?
+Lenovo acquired IBM&#039;s personal computer division, including the ThinkPad line of laptops and tablets, in what year?
- 1. 128 bits
+ 1. 2005
- 2. 128 bytes
+ 2. 2008
- 3. 64 bits
+ 3. 2002
- 4. 32 bits
+ 4. 1999

 <details>
   <summary>Answer</summary>
-  128 bits
+  2005
 </details>